ablanco1950/Fracture.v1i_Reduced_Yolov10/README.md

 With the following warnings:

-Both in EvaluateTESTFractureYolov10.py (line 19) and in FractureYolov10OJumbo1.yaml the absolute addresses of the project appear assuming that it has been installed on disk C:, if it has another location these absolute addresses will have to be changed.
+In FractureYolov10OJumbo1.yaml the absolute addresses of the project appear assuming that it has been installed on disk C:, if it has another location these absolute addresses will have to be changed.

 The best result has been found in the last.pt of 128 epoch, although when reaching the end, in 200 epoch, it seems that the values ​​of mAP50 and mAP50-95 are better.
 Which would indicate that the training has overfitting